What am I doing?

 (these are labeled at the first page of a movement, but usually not on subsequent pages,

-and only within a page when there's a change of instrument on a staff).
+and only within a page when there's a change of instrument on a staff), and a symbolic

-In my first experiment, I put all the notes on a "grand staff" (piano notation, two staves,
+In my first experiment, I put all the notes on a "grand staff" (the normal way of showing piano music: two staves,

 treble and bass clef) and colored the notes to indicate instrument ...

 My second try was a bar-graph (aka "piano roll") ...

 That worked pretty well, and for the next thirty-six years,

 while I did experiment with other types of notation (to highlight various musical attributes:

 intervals, timbre, rhythm, tonality, etc.),

 I spent most of my time making scrolling bar-graph scores,

 and if you'd asked me what I was doing,